-FERC has issued a draft supplemental environmental approval of a Northeast pipeline project proposed by Millennium Pipeline, Columbia Gas Transmission Corp., Empire State Pipeline and Empire Pipeline Inc., Algonquin Gas Transmission and Iroquois Gas Transmission System that would deliver supplies to the natural gas-hungry markets in New York, New Jersey and New England.
+FERC on Friday issued a draft supplemental environmental approval of a Northeast pipeline project proposed by Millennium Pipeline, Columbia Gas Transmission Corp., Empire State Pipeline and Empire Pipeline Inc., Algonquin Gas Transmission and Iroquois Gas Transmission System that would deliver supplies to the natural gas-hungry markets in New York, New Jersey and New England.

 The staff of the Federal Energy Regulatory Commission concluded that the Northeast Project, with "appropriate mitigating measures, as recommended, would have limited adverse environmental impact."